codemagic-ci-cd/codemagic-docs/content/yaml-notification/publish-release-notes.md

    * Release notes with `en-US` language code will be published to email and Slack in case file with `en-US` language code exists.
 If not, the first found release notes file will be published.
    * For both App Store Connect and Google Play, only the release notes with the supported language codes will be published, omitting language codes that are not supported.
+   * It is required to include `What's New` notes for the primary locale while setting up Release notes.

 ### Single file for multiple languages